jengerred/Eye/README.md

-# Eye
+# Eyes
 ## Description:
 This project was an assignment for the MIT XPRO course.
-We were given some files and code to work with and were instructed to add animation to get the eye to follow the cursor.
+We were given some files and code to work with and were instructed to add animation to get the eye to follow the cursor and then add a second eye.
 ## How to Run:
 Simply open the page and move your cursor to have the eye follow.
 ## Roadmap of future improvements::